-From Faldo and Floyd to Stewart, O’Meara and Woods, players of all levels cannot help but be impressed by the quality of this course and the challenges it brings.
+From Faldo and Floyd to Stewart, O’Meara, and Woods, players of all levels cannot help but be impressed by the quality of this course and the challenges it brings.

-A combination of sand dunes, gorse and native grasses, from teeing ground to putting green this 18-hole course reflects the rugged charm of the Irish West.
+A combination of sand dunes, gorse, and native grasses, from teeing ground to putting green this 18-hole course reflects the rugged charm of the Irish West.

 The pinnacle of the course, literally and figuratively, is Hole 17 or Mulcahy’s Peak.
 This is the highest point golfers will climb to and one that offers a breathtaking bird’s-eye view of the surrounding landscape with the Macgillycuddy’s Reeks, the highest mountain range in Ireland, to the north and east.

-The clubhouse offers locker facilities, a golf shop that can be perused online and in person, and a golf school for those golfers who feel they need to work on their game.
+The revamped clubhouse offers excellent locker facilities, a golf shop that can be perused online and in person, and a golf school for those golfers who feel they need to work on their game.
 Scattered with an ample collection of old photographs, golfers can delve deep into the course’s past.

 The restaurant and bar serve fresh seafood and traditional Irish fare complemented by welcoming turf fires and panoramic views of the course, further enhanced by the cultural mixing of overseas visitors and local members.